Unmasking Degenerative Disc Disease: A Pathway to Active Living

 To shed more light on this, let's delve into some of the key disparities between the natural aging process and DDD, particularly concerning the intervertebral discs in the lumbar spine.

-This fresh insight is courtesy of RRS education (Dr. Shawn Thistle), who is the founder of the organization.
+This fresh insight is courtesy of RRS education (Dr. Shawn Thistle), the organization's founder.
 Dr. Thistle conducts seminars that encompass the most recent research across a broad spectrum of musculoskeletal subjects.
-If you're a practitioner, I wholeheartedly endorse participating in one of his insightful seminars.
+I wholeheartedly endorse participating in one of his insightful seminars if you're a practitioner.

 Characteristic signs of normal aging of the intervertebral discs: